S-0482

 Plain Language

-Companion chatbot platforms must terminate minor accounts lacking parental consent (with a 90-day dispute window), honor minor self-initiated termination requests within 5 business days, and honor parent/guardian-initiated termination requests within 10 business days.
-Upon termination, all personal information associated with the minor's account must be permanently deleted unless retention is required by law.
-The platform must proactively identify and terminate unconsented minor accounts that it already treats as belonging to minors for content or advertising targeting purposes.
+Companion chatbot platforms must terminate minor accounts lacking parental consent (with 90 days to dispute), honor minor self-termination requests within 5 business days, honor parent/guardian termination requests within 10 business days, and permanently delete all personal information associated with terminated minor accounts unless retention is required by law.
+The 90-day dispute window applies only to platform-initiated terminations of accounts identified as belonging to minors for content/advertising targeting purposes.
+The deletion obligation is mandatory and automatic upon termination.

 Statutory Text